rackerlabs/rackspace-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

 server passwords.
 Some passwords might be available in configuration files or in databases on your server.
 Other passwords might need to be reset using a series of steps defined by that application vendor.
-To find the the specific steps for resetting application or user passwords, check the documentation and FAQ from the application vendor.
+To find the specific steps for resetting application or user passwords, check the documentation and FAQ from the application vendor.
 Remember that you might also need to change configured passwords in client or other applications that use the credentials that you are resetting.